SimpleITK/SimpleITK/docs/source/faq.rst

 are not implemented in LLVM's libc++ but are available in GNU's libstdc++.

-To build SimpleITK <=0.7 with clang 5.0, you can configure the compiler to use GNU's stdlibc++.
+To build SimpleITK <=0.7 with clang 5.0, the compiler can be configured to use GNU's stdlibc++.
 This change must be done at the initial
 configuration: